About the course

 RDM scientists were rated at the highest level in both basic science and clinical research across a wide range of fields in the UK's Research Excellence Framework 2014 (REF 2014).

-The department has a staff complement of over 600 people, an annual research income of around £40 million and approximately 150 graduate students.
+The department has a staff complement of over 650 people, an annual research income of around £55 million and around 150 graduate students.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.